Great Locations for your Family Photo Session

 Do you have small children?

-Let’s face it, an hour of trudging round a field, however pretty it is, doesn’t always keep the kids occupied and happy.
+An hour of trudging round a field doesn’t always keep the kids occupied and happy.
 If you think your little ones will fair better in a more interactive environment, it may be worth considering going somewhere with specific activities that they can enjoy.

 Local parks with play areas are a good choice as they offer a good balance between some natural moments of the children playing together and some more “rural” images taken in the surrounding parkland.
 Plus, if we start the shoot in the grounds and the children are getting bored, the play area is a fantastic source of bribery as a reward for “just five more minutes”!